fbenti/MachineLearning/readme.txt

 nanonose.xls
 This data has been taken from the nanonose project, see also http://www.nanonose.dk, it is described in
-T. S. Alstr¯m, J. Larsen, C. H. Nielsen, and N. B. Larsen, ìData-driven modeling of nano-nose gas sensor arrays,î in SPIE Defense, Security, and Sensing.
-International Society for Optics and Photonics, 2010, pp. 76 970Uñ76 970U.
+T. S. Alstr√∏m, J. Larsen, C. H. Nielsen, and N. B. Larsen, ‚ÄúData-driven modeling of nano-nose gas sensor arrays,‚Äù in SPIE Defense, Security, and Sensing.
+International Society for Optics and Photonics, 2010, pp. 76 970U‚Äì76 970U.

 StopWords
 A txt file of list of common words provided in the TMG toolbox.

 textDocs.txt
 This example of documents for a term-document matrix is taken from
-L. EldÈn, Matrix Methods in Data Mining and Pattern Recognition.
+L. Eld√©n, Matrix Methods in Data Mining and Pattern Recognition.
 Philadelphia, PA, USA: Society for Industrial and Applied Mathematics, 2007.

 Wine.mat and Wine2.mat
 P. Cortez, A. Cerdeira, F. Almeida, T. Matos, and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547ñ553, 2009. downloaded from http://archive.ics.uci.edu/ml/datasets/Wine+Quality Wine2 is same as Wine but with some outliers removed.
+In Decision Support Systems, Elsevier, 47(4):547‚Äì553, 2009. downloaded from http://archive.ics.uci.edu/ml/datasets/Wine+Quality Wine2 is same as Wine but with some outliers removed.

 zipdata.mat and digits.mat
 USPS handwritten digits availabe at http://www.cad.zju.edu.cn/home/dengcai/Data/MLData.html, see also
-J. J. Hull, ìA database for handwritten text recognition research,î Pattern Analysis and Machine Intelligence, IEEE Transactions on, vol. 16, no. 5, pp. 550ñ554, 1994.
+J. J. Hull, ‚ÄúA database for handwritten text recognition research,‚Äù Pattern Analysis and Machine Intelligence, IEEE Transactions on, vol. 16, no. 5, pp. 550‚Äì554, 1994.

 wildfaces.mat and wildfaces_grayscale.mat